Wartime sexual violence: 1971 genocide in Bangladesh

 During the Bangladesh Liberation War in 1971, numerous women were tortured and raped by the Pakistani army.
 Exact numbers are not known and are a subject of debate.
 Most of the women were captured from Dhaka University and private homes and kept as sex-slaves inside the Dhaka Cantonment.
 Australian Doctor Geoffrey Davis was brought to Bangladesh by the United Nation and International Planned Parenthood Federation to carry out late-term abortions on rape victims.
 He was of the opinion that the 200,000 to 400,000 rape victims was an underestimation.
 On the actions of Pakistan army he said "They'd keep the infantry back and put artillery ahead and they would shell the hospitals and schools.
 And that caused absolute chaos in the town.
 And then the infantry would go in and begin to segregate the women.
-Apart from little children, all those were sexually matured would be segregated...
-And then the women would be put in the compound under guard and made available to the troops… Some of the stories they told were appalling.
+Apart from little children, all those were sexually matured would be segregated ...
+And then the women would be put in the compound under guard and made available to the troops ...
+Some of the stories they told were appalling.
 Being raped again and again and again.
 A lot of them died in those [rape] camps".

-Bangladeshi women have been raped during the Bangladesh Liberation War in 1971 by the Pakistan army during night raids on villages.
+Bangladeshi women were raped during the Bangladesh Liberation War in 1971 by the Pakistan army during night raids on villages.
 Pakistani sources claim the number is much lower, though having not completely denied rape incidents.
 One work that has included direct experiences from the women raped is Ami Birangana Bolchi (The Voices of War Heroines) by Nilima Ibrahim.
 The word Birangona (war heroine) is a title given, by Sheikh Mujibur Rahman after the war, to the women raped and tortured during the war.
 This was a conscious effort to alleviate any social stigma the women might face in the society.
 How successful this effort was is doubtful, though.

 In June 2005, the United States Department of State organized a conference titled "South Asia in Crisis: United States Policy, 1961–1972" where Sarmila Bose, published a paper suggesting that the casualties and rape allegations in the war have been greatly exaggerated for political purposes.
 This work has been criticized in Bangladesh and her research has been attacked by expatriate Bengalis.

-During the war Bengali nationalists also indulged in the mass rape of ethnic Bihari Muslim women, since the Bihari Muslim community had remained loyal to the cause of a United Pakistan.
+During the war Bengali nationalists also indulged in the mass rape of ethnic Bihari Muslim women, since the Bihari Muslim community had remained loyal to the cause of a united Pakistan.

 Anthony Mascarenhas, published a newspaper article in June 1971, in The Sunday Times, London on 13 June 1971 titled "Genocide".
 The article was the first that exposed the brutal crackdown by the Pakistan army.
 It also highlighted the rape of Bihari women and other atrocities committed against them by Bengalis.
 The Sunday Times editor Harold Evans wrote "He'd been shocked by the Bengali outrages in March, but he maintained that what the army was doing was altogether worse and on a grander scale".